CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/BGP.md

 ## nv show vrf \<vrf-id\> router bgp address-family

-Shows a summary of the BGP configuration information for the specified VRF for all address families: IPv4 unicast, IPv6 unicast, and layer 2 VPN EVPN.
+Shows a summary of the BGP configuration information for the specified VRF for all address families: IPv4 unicast, IPv6 unicast, and EVPN.

 ### Command Syntax